 By implementing long-term ‘invest to save’ measures and working closely with Higher Education Funding Council for Wales and in conjunction with Carbon Trust Wales our aim is to continue to make excellent progress in reducing energy and water consumption in our buildings, resulting in improving our Welsh environment.

 Take a look at Appendix A, Page 24, Carbon Management Matrix – Embedding.
-It shows how we embed carbon management within WGU, through corporate strategy, communication and training.
+It shows how we embed carbon management within WGU, through corporate strategy, communication, training and student and staff engagement.

 Appendix B, Page 25, Stakeholder Management, lists clear lines of responsibility for WGU’s carbon management.